Lack of sleep effects on your overall health are quite astonishing. Experts agree that proper sleep is important for every aspect of your life.

 But if sleep deprivation is persistent, studies suggest that your body’s ability to make up for you – no matter how much you sleep in – may be damaged.

 Lack of Sleep Effects on Personal and Professional Life

-Several large studies have linked sleep deficit to poor work performance, driving accidents, relationship-problems, anger and depression.
+Several large studies have linked sleep deficit to poor work performance, driving accidents, relationship problems, anger and depression.

-“People just don’t realize how important sleep is,” says Carl Hunt, director of National Center on Sleep Disorders Research at the National Institutes of Health in the US.
+“People just don’t realize how important sleep is,” says Carl Hunt, director of the National Center on Sleep Disorders Research at the National Institutes of Health in the US.
 “Sleep is just as important for overall health as diet and exercise.”

 Tips For Getting Better Sleep At Night

 You can improve your sleep by adopting a bedtime routine each night.
 This helps balance your circadian rhythm to control when you feel sleepy.

 Try going to bed and waking up at the same time each day, even on weekends.
 It also helps to reduce your exposure to light at night, especially from electronics.

 Here are some other tips to help you sleep better:

 - Try an herbal sleep formula to calm the mind and improve REM sleep without harsh medications